Extension from Precoloured Sets of Edges: Introduction

+If true, Conjecture~\ref{conj:main} would extend Vizing's theorem~\cite{Viz64}, which is independently due to Gupta, cf.~\cite{Gup74}.
+A variant of Conjecture~\ref{conj:main} was proved by Berge and Fournier~\cite[Cor.~2]{BeFo91} --- they showed that extension is guaranteed, even from precoloured distance-$1$ matchings, provided that all edges of the matching have been precoloured with the same colour.

+In this paper, we prove several special cases of Conjecture~\ref{conj:main}, in particular, for bipartite multigraphs, subcubic multigraphs, and planar graphs of large enough maximum degree.
+Indeed, for these classes we show that Conjecture~\ref{conj:main} holds even when the precoloured set is allowed to be a distance-$1$ matching.
+Moreover, we prove a variant of Conjecture~\ref{conj:main}, where the extended edge-colouring \emph{avoids} some prescribed colours on a (distance-$1$) matching.
+We discuss this further in Subsection~\ref{sub:main}.
+However, first allow us to place the conjecture in context by giving some preliminary observations.

-By the following easy observation, Conjecture~\ref{conj:main} is also related to list edge-colouring, and therefore to the \emph{List Colouring Conjecture} (LCC) which states that $\ch'(G)=\chi'(G)$ for any multigraph~$G$ (where $\ch'(G)$ is, as usual, the list chromatic index of $G$).
+By the following easy observation, Conjecture~\ref{conj:main} is also related to list edge-colouring, and therefore to the \emph{List Colouring Conjecture} (LCC), which states that $\ch'(G)=\chi'(G)$ for any multigraph~$G$ (where $\ch'(G)$ is, as usual, the list chromatic index of~$G$).

 For a non-precoloured edge, we define its \emph{precoloured degree} as the number of adjacent precoloured edges.

-\begin{proposition} \mbox{}\\* Let~$G$ be a multigraph with list chromatic index $\ch'(G)$.
+\begin{observation} \mbox{}\\* Let~$G$ be a multigraph with list chromatic index $\ch'(G)$.
 For a positive integer~$k$, take the palette as $\MK=[\ch'(G)+k]$.
-If~$G$ is properly precoloured so that the precoloured degree of any non-precoloured edge is at most~$k$, then the precolouring can be extended to a proper edge-colouring of all of~$G$. \end{proposition}
+If~$G$ is properly precoloured so that the precoloured degree of any non-precoloured edge is at most~$k$, then the precolouring can be extended to a proper edge-colouring of all of~$G$. \end{observation}

-So, if we assume that the LCC holds, then the following weak form of Conjecture~\ref{conj:main} holds as well: any precoloured matching can be extended to a proper edge-colouring of all of~$G$ with the palette $\MK=[\Delta(G)+\mu(G)+2]$; moreover, if the precoloured matching is induced, then we may use $\MK=[\Delta(G)+\mu(G)+1]$.
+So, if we assume that the LCC holds, then the following weak form of Conjecture~\ref{conj:main} holds as well: using the palette $\MK=[\Delta(G)+\mu(G)+1]$, any precoloured distance-$2$ matching extends to all of~$G$.
+Observation~\ref{cor:choose} follows from a more refined statement we will give in Section~\ref{sec:bipartite}.

 Due to the remarkable work of Kahn~\cite{Kah96b,Kah96a,Kah00} on edge-colourings and list edge-colourings of (multi)graphs, not only does an asymptotic form of Conjecture~\ref{conj:main} hold, but so does a precolouring extension of an asymptotic form of the Goldberg--Seymour Conjecture (which we review in Subsection~\ref{sub:background}).
-Kahn's theorem and Proposition~\ref{prop:choose} together imply the following.
+Kahn's theorem and Observation~\ref{cor:choose} together imply the following.

 \begin{proposition} \mbox{}\\* For any $\eps>0$, there exists a constant~$C_\eps$ such that the following holds.
 For any multigraph~$G$ with $\chi'(G)\ge C_\eps$, any precoloured matching using the palette $\MK=[(1+\eps)\chi'(G)]$ can be extended to a proper edge-colouring of all of~$G$. \end{proposition}